Updated April 2021

 - Create a new brand using the same theme design.

-Replay is a tool that allows you to automate a store copy and sync between multiple Shopify accounts.
+Rewind Copy is a Shopify App that allows you to automatically copy a store and sync stores between multiple Shopify accounts.

 It gives you a lot of flexibility with what gets copied from one store to another.
 You can exclude many attributes in your store copy, such as your products, if you want to keep the same theme design but sell different products in your two stores.

-We wrote an entire article on how to duplicate a Shopify store using Replay.
+We wrote an entire article on how to duplicate a Shopify store using Rewind Copy.

-Displaying the correct amount of available products is criticial, and any mistakes could lead to a disaster.
-Sales would be lost if inventory of a product is listed as zero online while still available in the warehouse.
+Displaying the correct amount of available products is critical, and any mistakes could lead to a disaster.
+Sales would be lost if the inventory of a product is listed as zero online while still available in the warehouse.

 Conversely, listing that a product is available when it is not would result in orders being left unfulfilled, potentially leading to a loss of customers.